Amsterdam Airport Schiphol: Early years

 Before 1852, the entire polder of Haarlemmermeer in which the airport lies was a large lake with some shallow areas.
 There are multiple stories of how the place got its name.
-The most popular story is that in the shallow waters sudden violent storms could claim many ships.
-Winds were particularly strong in the Schiphol area since the prevailing wind direction is from the south-west, and Schiphol lies in the north-eastern corner of the lake.
+The most popular story is that in the shallow waters, sudden violent storms could claim many ships.
+Winds were particularly strong in the Schiphol area since the prevailing wind direction is from the southwest, and Schiphol lies in the northeastern corner of the lake.
 In English, schiphol translates to 'ship hole', a reference to many ships supposedly lost in the lake.
 When the lake was reclaimed, however, no shipwrecks were found.
 Another possible origin of the name is the word scheepshaal.
 A scheepshaal is a ditch or small canal in which ships would be towed from one lake to another.
-A third explanation would be that the name derived from the words schip hol.
+A third explanation would be that the name is derived from the words schip hol.
 This is a low-lying area of land (hol) from where wood would be obtained to build ships.

 After the lake was dredged in the mid-1800s, a fortification named Fort Schiphol was built in the area which was part of the Stelling van Amsterdam defence works.

 Schiphol opened on 16 September 1916 as a military airbase, with a few barracks and a field serving as platform and runways.
 When civil aircraft started to use the field (17 December 1920), it was often called Schiphol-les-bains.
 The Fokker aircraft manufacturer started a factory near Schiphol airport in 1919.
 The end of the First World War also saw the beginning of civilian use of Schiphol Airport and the airport eventually lost its military role completely.